 • 1 pound sweet Italian sausage , casings removed

-• 1 cup roasted or steamed chestnuts , shelled and quartered**
+• 1 cup peeled roasted or steamed chestnuts , quartered (see note)

 • 1 cup sweet apple cider